215 Henderson Road

 believe any/every thing he/she does is in fact 100% YOUR idea--even if it wasn't!

 These two simple concepts will help you develop a loving/lasting/winning/and

 respecting relationship for ALL.
 It just does not get any better than that, period.

 This statement couldn't be any more true...
 Ha Ha

 are not yet posted because the

-weather has not been great for taking pictures/videos.
+time/weather has not cooperated for taking pictures/videos.
 Feel free to

 Another great brother to my personal horse, LS, and a dozen otheres we raised